Skip to content

 Key Takeaways

 ABC data collection is essential for understanding why behaviors occur.
-By recording what happens before (Antecedent), during (Behavior), and after (Consequence) a behavior, you can identify patterns that reveal function.
+By recording what happens before (Antecedent), during (Behavior), and after (Consequence) a behavior, you can identify patterns that suggest function.
 Use ABC data when you need to develop a hypothesis about behavior function, conduct functional behavior assessments, or when other recording methods only tell you how much but not why.
-The four functions of behavior - attention, escape, access to tangibles, and automatic reinforcement - become clear when you analyze ABC patterns across multiple incidents.
+The four candidate functions of behavior - attention, escape, access to tangibles, and automatic reinforcement - generate hypotheses that become clearer as you analyze ABC patterns across multiple incidents.
+ABC data is descriptive, not experimental, so the function it points to is a hypothesis to test, not a confirmed conclusion.

 What Is ABC Data Collection?